SSWConsulting/SSW.Rules/README.md

 5. Run `pnpm install` to install packages

+5. Install the following python package with pip (or `pip3`) `pip install pyyaml`

+6. Run `pnpm prepare:content` to prepare the content for local development

-6. Run `pnpm dev` to start the development server
+7. Run `pnpm dev` to start the development server

 ### Syncing and Updating Content